rimutaka/folding-furniture/readme.md

 Refer to *Design Details* section above for more info on the components.
 Understanding how they fit together will make ordering easier.

 You should be able to order everything locally.
-Any town with 400,000+ people should have all the supplies you need and at least a few joiner companies to cut the top for you.
+Any town with 400,000+ people should have all the supplies you need and at least several joinery companies to cut out the top board.

 * **Ordering everything yourself**: allow 30min to an hour to find suppliers and place orders.
-Ship everything to the joiner for the final assembly.
+Ship everything to the joinery for the final assembly.
-* **Asking your joiner to order everything**: this is an easier option, but expect an extra charge for shipping and handling.
+* **Asking the joinery to order everything**: this is an easier option, but expect an extra charge for shipping and handling.

-### Finding a joiner
+### Finding a joinery
 Look for a company that makes custom flat-pack furniture, such as kitchens or wardrobes.
-They usually have a special machine called *CNC router* to cut all the parts you need within a few minutes.
+They usually have a special machine called *CNC router* that can cut all the parts you need within minutes.
 A good joiner should be able to cut and assemble your desk with ease.

-Send them all an email with [files from `ordering` folder](ordering) and a link to this post asking for a quote and if they can order the legs and the clamps for you as well.
+Email them all the files from [ordering folder](ordering) and a link to this post asking for a quote.
+Additional questions to ask:
+* what 18mm ...
+22mm sheets of plywood they have in stock
+* can they order the legs and the clamps for you
+* how long it make take them to complete the job

 ### List of parts

-Remember, the desk can be made with 3 or 4 legs.
-Adjust the quantities accordingly.
+Remember, **the desk can be made with 3 or 4 legs**.
+Adjust the quantities for aluminium tube and clamps accordingly.

-1. Sheet of PLY or MDF, min size 1150mm x 1000mm
+1. One sheet of PLY or MDF, min size 1200mm x 1100mm
-2. Global Truss [Mini 360](https://www.globaltruss.com/mini-360) or [Mini 360 QR](https://www.globaltruss.com/mini-360-qr) clamps, x3 or x4 pcs (3 or 4 legs)
+2. Global Truss [Mini 360](https://www.globaltruss.com/mini-360) or [Mini 360 QR](https://www.globaltruss.com/mini-360-qr) or BeamZ SWL-100 clamps, x3 or x4 pcs (for 3 or 4 legs)
-   * BeamZ SWL-100 coupler can also be used
-3. M10 zinc-plated or SS nut, x3/x4 pcs to replace M10 wing-nuts on the clamps
+3. M10 zinc-plated or SS nuts, x3/x4 pcs to replace M10 wing-nuts on the clamps
 4. 6G x 20mm chipboard screws, x12/x16 pcs
 5. Aluminium tube 50mm outer diameter (OD) x 1.6mm ...
 3mm wall x 1100mm long , x3/x4 pcs
    * Google search: https://www.google.com/search?q=aluminum+tube+cut+to+size
-   * The choice may be confusing and overwhelming - any material or finish will do, just get the cheapest one from whoever can cut it to size with least hassle
+   * The choice for the tube may be confusing and overwhelming.
+Ignore the finer details.
+Choose any reasonably priced aluminium from whoever can cut it to size and ship the legs to you.
-   * Request 1mm cut precision
+   * Request 1mm cut precision.
-   * Optionally, ask for sanding or deburring of the cut edges to remove sharp bits
+   * Request the sharp edges of the cuts to be smoothed out
-6. Latex band, 1m long loop, approximately 2cm ...
-3cm wide, medium strength
+6. 1m long latex loop or another elastic band, medium strength
    * Check your local discount store.
 It's a $5 ... $10 item.

-7. Bag order - read *Bag section* above
+7. Bag order - refer to *Bag section* for details.
    * Do you even need a bag?
    * If you do, find someone local who works with jute fabric: https://www.google.com/search?q=custom+jute+bags or https://www.google.com/search?q=custom+jute
    * Email them [this image](img/bag.png) for a quote
-   * The job should take them about 15 minutes: 1 cut, 2 stitches, 3 eyelets.
+   * The job should take them about 20 minutes: 1 cut, 2 stitches, 3 eyelets.

 ### Shipping the desk to you